stanfordnlp/dspy/docs/api/retrieval_model_clients/SnowflakeRM.md

 ### Constructor

-Initialize an instance of the `SnowflakeRM` class, with the option to use `e5-base-v2` embeddings or any Snowflake Cortex supported embeddings model.
+Initialize an instance of the `SnowflakeRM` class, with the option to use `e5-base-v2` or `snowflake-arctic-embed-m` embeddings or any other Snowflake Cortex supported embeddings model.

 ```python
 SnowflakeRM(